aneylon/All-the-JS/recursion/README.md

 # Recursion
-  At it's most basic definition, recrusion is when a function calls itself.
+  At it's most basic definition, recursion is when a function calls itself.

 ## Patterns
 ### Inner function